AdamuAbba/hashnode-articles/Lightning Transactions/Simulate your first Lightning transaction on the Bitcoin regtest network Part 3 (MacOS).md

 Now let's open up a `payment channel` between `lnd1` and `lnd2`

-> Quick note: A payment channel on the lightning network is a two-way connection between two parties (lightening nodes) that enables them to exchange bitcoin.
+> Quick note: A payment channel on the lightning network is a two-way connection between two parties (lightning nodes) that enables them to exchange bitcoin.

 To create a payment channel between `lnd1` and `lnd2`, we'll be making use of the `pub_key` of `lnd2` and we'll then be funding the channel with `100,000 SAT`. the `100,000 SAT` is `lnd1's` contribution to the channel